qri-io/rfcs/text/0001-rfc_process.md

 At the same time, this should also be a chance for others to start documenting ideas we've been kicking around for enhancing qri.
-Things we've discussed in the past like like skylark modules, simulation testing, new file format support, etc. should be collected as issues on this repo so we can start working them into RFCs.
+Things we've discussed in the past like skylark modules, simulation testing, new file format support, etc. should be collected as issues on this repo so we can start working them into RFCs.